 I think one of my favorite TV shows has been Gilmore Girls.
 It was Lorelei who decided that if her mother could not accept her and her child, then she needed to go and make her own life without her parents.
 This is extreme but if your parents know that you can and will refuse access to your children if they insist on continuing to be mean and divisive toward the stepchildren, then they will probably change their tune.

 The thing is that you will be faced with your children thinking this is unfair to refuse access to their grandparents.
 Remember you are the parent.
 If you buckle under this pressure, those same wonderful grandparents will sew seeds of doubt and animosity in your children to create a wedge at home.
 You don’t want this, believe me.
 I know from experience.

 My own parents argued that I shouldn’t “force” stepchildren on them when they didn’t have a choice.
 To be honest they didn’t have a choice with the biological grandchildren either.
-Just because the divorce and remarriage wasn’t their choice does not give them the right to mistreat these new step grandchildren.
+Just because the divorce and remarriage weren’t their choices does not give them the right to mistreat these new step-grandchildren.
 Remind them of who the adults are and who the children are.

 - Don’t try to compensate for the inequity of gifts from extended family.
 You will be perceived by all the children as playing favorites and create a greater gulf of resentment to overcome.

 - Try to explain the situation and keep children from lashing out at each other.
 Children have a hard time knowing what to do with anger and they tend to lash out at the nearest and dearest.
 The best thing is to help them understand the anger and be free to express it, even work through it.